Last mile delivery…and cargo bikes

 The rider of this bike said he’d helped develop a Low Traffic Neighbourhood in Haringey.

-The rider, a local heating engineer, used to use a large pick-up truck but he’s very happy with this bike, which he said is a cargo.
+Ben Hume-Wright, a local heating engineer, formerly used a large pick-up truck but he’s very happy with this cargo bike.
+Contact him on email ben@tollington.co

 We’ll catch up with India one day, where the bicycle is used so much for deliveries!